 To retain the option of going over your borrowing limit in an emergency, but wish to avoid doing so in a non-emergency, consider setting up an alert for each card that lets you know when you're getting close to the card's borrowing limit.

 You may want to keep a card with a relatively high limit (with overdrafts approved) "on standby" for emergency use.
 Because card issuers may close inactive cards, consider charging a small recurring expense—such as a streaming service bill or gym membership—to the card, and setting up autopay to cover it, so you don't have to think about it.

 What to Do if You Go Over Your Credit Limit

-To avoid the consequences associated with going over your credit limit, take action:
+To avoid negative consequences associated with going over your credit limit, take these steps:

 - Make a payment as soon as possible.
 Don't wait for your next bill to arrive to bring the balance on the card below its borrowing limit.
 This will prevent you from incurring additional overdraft penalties.

 - Ask for a higher limit.
 If your credit score is decent and you've been managing other accounts well, consider seeking a higher credit limit on the card.
 That will ease your immediate problem and prevent additional overdraft fees, but you'll likely still have a high balance on the card.
 As such, you should still take the following steps to minimize harm to your credit scores.

 - Put the card aside and stop using it for new transactions.
 If you've assigned any recurring expenses to the card, pause them but see to it they continue to be covered.